pravngaur/Dev_101/README.md

 * Extend the Account controller to persist & retrieve this preference.
 * Make changes to the required ISMLs, Forms, Models, Resource Properties.
 * Implement a custom preference toggle to turn on/off this custom behaviour.
+* Extend the product system object to have a custom attribute which denotes the preferred weather for this product.
+Update the searchable attributes.
 * Implement an external service integration, if preference not set in account.
 * Make the changes to the search behaviour based on account preference or service response.